 - Jhinu Danda altitude: 1780 meters

-With such a swift change in altitude, your major concern should be altitude sickness.
+With such a swift change in altitude, your primary concern should be altitude sickness.
 The oxygen level lowers as the air pressure decreases.
 And when your body doesn’t get enough oxygen, symptoms like nausea, fatigue, headache, and loss of appetite are common.
-It might get worst as you experience diarrhea, vomiting, insomnia, and shortness of breath.
+It might worsen as you experience diarrhoea, vomiting, insomnia, and shortness of breath.
 If these symptoms are severe, you should stop the trek and rest wherever you are.
-It’s better if you head to a lower altitude and take some medications.
+It’s better to head to a lower altitude and take some medications.
 In the worst case, one needs a helicopter rescue in Annapurna.
-That’s why we recommend you get travel insurance to Nepal that covers high-altitude rescue.
+That’s why we recommend you get travel insurance to Nepal that covers high-altitude recovery.

-Altitude sickness might sound very risky, but it’s manageable with some preparation.
-Start by hiking only for a few hours and gain a little altitude each day.
+Altitude sickness might sound risky, but it’s manageable with some preparation.
+Start by hiking only for a few hours and gaining a little altitude daily.
 Hydrate yourself and always have high-calorie, healthy meals that keep you energetic.
-Also, avoid all kinds of alcoholic beverages and carry some medications; ask your doctor to prescribe you some medicine.
+Also, avoid alcoholic beverages and carry some medications; ask your doctor to prescribe some medicine.
 Also, some cardio exercises like running, hiking, swimming, and cycling a few months before the trek are helpful

 The weather and temperature of Annapurna also determine the comfort you experience during the trek.
-Autumn and Spring is the easiest month to travel as the temperature are moderate and there is no snowfall and no rainfall.
-Pokhara might get rainfall in the evening during Spring, but the trekking trail is mostly dry.
+Autumn and Spring is the easiest month to travel as the temperature are moderate, and there is no snowfall or rainfall.
+Pokhara might get rain in the evening during Spring, but the trekking trail is mostly dry.
 The temperature at high altitudes also lies between 10 to 15 degrees Celsius which is quite bearable.

 Trekking in Summer might be warm, but the rainfall makes it hard to trek.
-About 15 to 20 days in June and July is wet in the evening and the path is quite slippery.
+About 15 to 20 days in June and July are wet in the evening, and the path is quite slippery.
 Also, there are leeches and mosquitos on the trail.
-In winter, the entire Annapurna Base Camp region is covered in a thick layer of snow.
+The entire Annapurna Base Camp region is covered in thick snow in winter.
 The temperature ranges from 0° to minus 17 degrees centigrade making it very hard to survive.
-This kind of weather only remains in January/ December and is the hardest time for the trek.
+This weather only remains in January/ December and is the most challenging time for the trek.

-Always hire a porter to carry your bag- you might feel that you are strong enough to carry 10 to 15kg of a backpack on your own.
-However, once you start the trek, it becomes really hard to carry with a bag.
+Always hire a porter to carry your bag- you might feel strong enough to take 10 to 15kg of a backpack alone.
+However, having a bag becomes tough once you start the trek.

-Hire a guide so that you don’t get lost in the forest and he/she shall assist in emergency
+Hire a guide so you don’t get lost in the forest; they shall assist in an emergency.

-Always carry dress in layer and keep down jacket and sleeping bag irrespective of the weather (the mountains are always cold)
+Always carry a dress in layers and keep a down jacket and sleeping bag irrespective of the weather (the mountains are always cold)

 Autumn in Annapurna

-Besides the perfect weather, autumn has many other perks of trekking in Annapurna Base camp.
-The skies remain clear until the evening when the amazing Annapurna vistas shines to the best.
+Besides the perfect weather, Autumn has many other perks of Trekking in Annapurna Base camp.
+The skies remain clear until the evening when the incredible Annapurna vistas shine to the best.
 The unobstructed views of the prominent Himalayans make your heartache with happiness.
-Since this is the harvesting season, the farmers are seen working in the field, and the vegetation is absolutely beautiful.
-The crowded path and teahouse make everything vibrant, and you will meet a lot of fine people on the trail.
+Since this is the harvesting season, the farmers are seen working in the field, and the vegetation is lovely.
+The crowded path and teahouse make everything vibrant, and you will meet many fine people on the trail.
 It’s also the time for major festivals like Dashain and Tihar in the lower region.
-Autumn is definitely the best season for the Annapurna base camp trek.
+Autumn is the best season for the Annapurna base camp trek.

 Spring in Annapurna

-While praising Autumn for being the best, we cannot ignore how beautiful Annapurna Base Camp look during spring.
+While praising Autumn for being the best, we cannot ignore how beautiful Annapurna Base Camp look during Spring.
 Right after the winter, the thick layer of snow gives a breathtaking view of the mountains.
 The snow along the trail melts, and the entire path appears exquisite with floral shades of Rhododendron.
 The average temperature rises, and people are back for celebrations and festivals.
-Spring is a good season to visit the base camp of Annapurna.
+Spring is an excellent season to visit the base camp of Annapurna.

 Now, let’s look at the less-visited months of winter and summer.
 If someone ever said you could summer and winter trek in Nepal is impossible, kindly ignore them.
-Yes, the summer rain can sometimes make the trail slippery, but all you need is a good pair of trekking boots.
+Yes, the summer rain can sometimes make the trail slippery, but you only need a good pair of trekking boots.
 It’s the warmest month of the year, and the lush green vegetation makes the surroundings clear.
-After the pour (which usually occurs in the evening), the area looks even more beautiful, and the mountains are clear.
+After the pour (usually in the evening), the area looks even more beautiful, and the mountains are clear.

 Similarly, some days of January might be hard for the trekkers due to snowfall.
 But the fall occurs only 2/3 times and quickly melts away.
 The views of frozen waterfalls, icy lakes, and mountains are at their best in winter.
-Also, it’s time for the celebration of Loshar, the major festival in Annapurna is Losar (February-March) which marks the Tibetan Buddhist New Year.
-The Sherpas, Gurungs, and Tamangs celebrate these 15-day festivals with great excitement.
-So, winter can also be a great time for the visit as long as you have a flexible Itinerary and warm clothes, you got nothing to worry about.
+Also, it’s time to celebrate Losar; the major festival in Annapurna is Losar (February-March), which marks the Tibetan Buddhist New Year.
+The Sherpas, Gurungs, and Tamangs celebrate these 15-day festivals enthusiastically.
+So, winter can also be an excellent time for the visit; as long as you have a flexible Itinerary and warm clothes, you got nothing to worry about.

-MyEverestTrip trek helps arrange the trek to Annapurna base camp at your feasibility throughout the year.
+MyEverestTrip trek helps arrange the tour to Annapurna base camp at your feasibility throughout the year.

 Can you see Everest from Annapurna?

 Sadly, NO, you cannot see Everest from Annapurna.
-Annapurna Himalaya range is the 10th tallest mountain that lies in the northwest of Nepal and then there’s Everest (Nepal’s tallest mountain) that lies in the northeast, towards the Chinese border.
-Now, since these two peaks lie in two different corners of Nepal, you cannot see both of them together.
+Annapurna Himalaya range is the 10th tallest mountain in the northwest of Nepal, and then there’s Everest (Nepal’s tallest mountain) which lies in the northeast, towards the Chinese border.
+Since these peaks lie in two different corners of Nepal, you cannot see them together.

-So, if you are heading for the Annapurna Base Camp trek, where are the spots to see Mount Everest?
+So, where are the spots to see Mount Everest if you are heading for the Annapurna Base Camp trek?

-Firstly, you can see Everest at Nagarkot, which is the hilltop lying a few km away from Kathmandu.
+Firstly, you can see Everest at Nagarkot, the hilltop a few km away from Kathmandu.
 From here, the Everest peak appears far in the north and is only visible on a clear day.
-For a better view, you can take a helicopter flight to Everest Base Camp (about 3 hours of tour) or trek to the Namche Bazaar (about 3 days from Kathmandu).
+You can take a helicopter flight to Everest Base Camp (about 3 hours of tour) or trek to the Namche Bazaar (about three days from Kathmandu) for a better view.

-Although you cannot see Everest from Annapurna, there are many other peaks around Annapurna that one can witness during the trek.
+Although you cannot see Everest from Annapurna, many other peaks around Annapurna can be witnessed during the trek.
 The peaks are: